 When deciding how far to space out those seven emails, we recommend mapping the follow-up to your average sales cycle length.
 The longer the sales cycle, the more spaced out the emails should be and vice versa.
 It’s absolutely okay to send an email each day as long as your emails are valuable and not all salesy messages.

 You should also keep in mind the following two effects:

 - Primacy effect: The first touchpoints are the most memorable and important, so put more (or more effective) follow-ups at the start of the sales cycle.

-- Regency effect: The most recent correspondence carries more weight.
+- Recency effect: The most recent correspondence carries more weight.

-Clearly, it makes sense to put your strongest CTAs in the first Follow-Up message(s), but to maintain some pungency throughout all seven to account for the regency effect.
+Clearly, it makes sense to put your strongest CTAs in the first Follow-Up message(s), but to maintain some pungency throughout all seven to account for the recency effect.

 Crafting Your Follow-Up

 Now you know when, how, and to what extent you should be following up, there’s only one element left to cover: how to actually craft that follow-up.
 It’s harder than it sounds.

 We recommend using the following framework to structure your writing:

 - Opt-in/hook: Talk directly to the reader by teasing what’s to come, emphasizing with a pain point, or stating a shocking statistic.